 Find Events in Port Hawkesbury

-There will be a Committee of the Whole Meeting held virtually on Tuesday, September 21st at 7pm.
+There will be a Public Meeting of Council held on Tuesday, October 3rd at 7pm in the Shannon Studio.